ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-vector-sf.md

   # limit data to the Edinburgh polygon instead of the rectangular bounding box
 ```

-<br /> This is a very simple query.
+This is a very simple query.
 We will not go into more details
 here, but you can read more about **osmdata**
 [here](https://github.com/ropensci/osmdata#usage), and more about more
 complex overpass queries (that can also easily be executed in R)